qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 'Table' and 'Graph' views can only be set for raster layers.

 The identify tool allows you to |checkbox|:guilabel:`auto open a form`.
-If checked, each time a single feature is identified |qg| will open a form showing its attributes.
+If checked, each time a single feature is identified QGIS will open a form showing its attributes.
 This is a handy way to quickly edit feature's attributes.